firish/Interesting_Engineering/8_RAFT_algorithm.md

 ### Client Interaction
 - **Locating the Leader**: Clients interact with the cluster leader for all requests.
 If the client connects to a server that is not the leader, the server will redirect the client to the current leader.
 - **Linearizable Semantics**: Raft ensures that both writes and reads are linearizable, meaning every operation appears to execute instantaneously and exactly once.
 This guarantees that clients always receive the most up-to-date state.

+## A simplified execution chronology of RAFT
+1. Client Sends a Request: A client sends a request to the Raft cluster.
+The request is usually a command that needs to be executed, such as updating a value in a database.
+2. Leader Receives the Request: The leader receives the client's request.
+The leader is the only node that can accept and process client requests directly.
+3. Leader Appends the Request to Its Log: The leader appends the client's command as a new entry in its own log.
+This log entry is not yet committed, meaning it has not been agreed upon by a majority of the cluster.
+4. Leader Sends the Log Entry to Followers: The leader then sends the new log entry to all of the followers via the AppendEntries RPC.
+This message includes the new log entry and the index of the previous entry in the log, ensuring that followers can verify the consistency of their logs.
+5. Followers Append the Log Entry: Each follower receives the AppendEntries RPC from the leader.
+If the follower's log matches the leader's up to the previous entry, the follower appends the new log entry to its log.
+If there’s a mismatch (due to a prior inconsistency), the follower will reject the entry, and the leader will resolve the inconsistency by adjusting the follower's log to match its own.
+6. Followers Acknowledge the Leader: Once the followers have successfully appended the log entry, they send an acknowledgment back to the leader.
+7. Leader Commits the Log Entry: The leader waits until it has received acknowledgments from a majority of the followers.
+Once a majority acknowledges the entry, the leader considers the entry committed.
+8. Leader Applies the Log Entry: After committing the log entry, the leader applies the command to its local state machine (e.g., updates the database).
+This means the command is now officially part of the cluster’s state.
+9. Leader Notifies Followers to Commit: The leader then includes the index of the highest committed log entry in subsequent AppendEntries RPCs.
+This informs the followers that the log entry is committed and that they should apply it to their state machines as well.
+10. Followers Apply the Log Entry: Upon receiving the notification that the entry is committed, each follower applies the entry to its state machine, ensuring that all nodes in the cluster have consistent states.
+11. Leader Responds to the Client: Finally, the leader sends a response back to the client, indicating that the request has been successfully processed and the command has been applied.

 ## Real-Life Use Cases of Raft